GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 - The “sensitive” data elements are exposed in the schema
 - All settings options and meta keys can be queried
 - The number of entities that can be queried at once is unlimited
+- Any environment variable and PHP constant can be queried (on the PRO version)
+- HTTP request calls accept all URLs (on the PRO version)

 In development, to enable unsafe defaults, execute: